Effect of Matter Density in T2HK and DUNE: Parameter degeneracy

 Before $\theta_{13}$ was precisely measured by the reactor neutrino experiments\cite{Workman:2022ynf}, three kinds of parameter degeneracy existed.
 The first was the intrinsic degeneracy\!\cite{Burguet-Castell:2001ppm}, which occurs since the appearance oscillation probabilities are approximately quadratic in $\sin2\theta_{13}$ for small $\theta_{13}$; thus it yields the two solutions $(\theta_{13}, \dcp)$ and $(\theta_{13}^\prime, \dcp^\prime)$.
 The second is the sign degeneracy\!\cite{Minakata:2001qm}.
 The value of $\dcp$ depends on whether the true mass ordering is normal or inverted; therefore, determining mass hierarchy is crucial.
 The third one is the octant degeneracy\!\cite{Fogli:1996pv}.
 The primary contribution to the probabilities $1-P(\nu_\mu\to\nu_\mu)$ and $1-P(\bar{\nu}_\mu\to\bar{\nu}_\mu)$ is proportional to $\sin^22\theta_{23}$, and we can only determine $\sin^22\theta_{23}$ from the disappearance channel; subsequently, if $\theta_{23}$ is not maximal, then we have two solutions $(\theta_{23}, \dcp)$ and $(90^\circ-\theta_{23}, \dcp^\prime)$.

 These three types of degeneracies together created an eight fold degeneracy \cite{Barger:2001yr} when the precise value of $\theta_{13}$ was unknown.
 After the precise value of $\theta_{13}$ was determined by the reactor neutrino experiments\,\cite{Workman:2022ynf}, some of the eight fold degeneracy is resolved.
 However, in a practical experimental situation, the formal discussions in Ref.\!\cite{Burguet-Castell:2001ppm,Minakata:2001qm,Fogli:1996pv} $-$ in which the probabilities $P(\nu_\mu\to\nu_e)$ and $P(\bar{\nu}_\mu\to\bar{\nu}_e)$ are assumed to be determined precisely $-$ may not necessarily apply to the T2HK or DUNE experiments because of experimental errors.
 Since the cross sections for neutrinos and antineutrinos vary, the number of events (and therefore the statistical errors) for neutrinos and antineutrinos can differ.
 Previously, some authors discussed parameter degeneracy by investigating only the neutrino mode, and degeneracy which occurs in the neutrino oscillation probability is known as the ``generalized hierarchy-octant-$\dcp$ degeneracy'' \cite{Ghosh:2015ena}.
 This generalized degeneracy comprises hierarchy-$\dcp$ degeneracy \cite{Prakash:2012az} and octant-$\dcp$ degeneracy \cite{Agarwalla:2013ju}.
 When the number of events for antineutrinos is not sufficiently large, ``generalized hierarchy-octant-$\dcp$ degeneracy'' becomes relevant.
+Note that when T2HK and DUNE will be running, the medium baseline reactor experiment JUNO \cite{JUNO:2015zny} may provide a clear answer of the neutrino mass ordering.
+In that case the degeneracy associated with the mass ordering will be resolved.